Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data Appendix

-Both Tn and Tp are sedimentary rocks created during the Cenozoic era (\textit{shinseidai}).
+Tn and Tp are sedimentary rocks created during the Cenozoic era (\textit{shinseidai}).
 Tp was created during a much earlier period, called the Paleogene period (\textit{ko daisanki}), compared to Tn, which was created during the Neogene period (\textit{shin daisanki}).
-Evidence indicates that Tp includes some coal layers that were created in the carboniferous ages (Nagao 1975).
-Figure~\ref{fig:columnar} shows a geological columnar section of the Iizuka coal mine, a representative coal mine in the Chikuho coalfield.
+Evidence indicates that Tp includes coal layers created in the carboniferous ages (Nagao 1975; Tanaka 1984).
+Figure~\ref{fig:columnar} shows a geological columnar section of the Iizuka coal mine, a representative coal mine in the Chikuh\=o coalfield.
+This figure provides evidence that many coal layers are included in the layers created in the Paleogene period.